 What Does The Bible Say About Signs From God?

-God decides when to utilize these miracles and signs, but we’re not to request them since we are not to test God to the trial (Luke 4:12).
+God decides when to utilize these miracles and signs, but we’re not to request them since we are not to test God to the test (Luke 4:12).
 Isaiah, on the other hand, says, “Ask a sign from the Lord, your God; let it be deep as Sheol or lofty as heaven” (Isaiah 7:11).
 He wants us to seek a sign.

 Furthermore, there are common signs that point to the biblical truth that God wants you to follow.
-These are the kinds of “signs” that Christians should always be on the lookout for in order to conduct themselves in the manner God demands we live.
+These are the kinds of “signs” that Christians should always be on the lookout for to conduct themselves in the manner God demands we live.

 Likewise, there are superstitions[1] and horoscopes.
 This is when we seek irrelevant symbolic messages that have nothing to do with our concerns.
 Believers should refrain from being involved with such “signs.”